Bayesian Spatial Predictive Synthesis: Real Data Applications

-\item[-] {\bf Full model:} \ \ An additive model with 6 continuous covariates, two-dimensional location information, and five dummy variables for room arrangement. \end{itemize} Since the sample size that can be used to estimate the models increase in the order of station-level model, ward-level model, and full model, we vary the model complexity (e.g. number of parameters) in the three types of models.
+\item[-] {\bf Full model:} \ \ An additive model with 6 continuous covariates, two-dimensional location information, and five dummy variables for room arrangement. \end{itemize} Since the sample size that can be used to estimate the models increases in the order of station-level model, ward-level model, and full model, we vary the model complexity (e.g. number of parameters) in the three types of models.
 We also note that the three models are fully interpretable.
 The above models provide the means and variances for each training sample, and we synthesize the predictions with BSPS by assuming normality for each prediction model.
-With an exponential kernel in $m=5$ nearest neighbor Gaussian process for spatially varying model coefficients, we generated 7000 posterior samples after discarding 3000 samples as burn-in.
-For comparison, we applied spatial random forest (SRF) and spatial regression (SPR), as used in Section \ref{sec:comp}, to predict the room prices in the test data.
-Furthermore, we employed the extreme gradient boosting \citep[XGB;][]{chen2016xgboost} with 1000 trees, where the optimal number of trees was selected via 5-fold cross validation and learning and sub-sampling rates set to $0.01$ and $0.1$, respectively.
-We utilized the R package ``xgboost" with the 6 covariates and the two-dimensional location variables as inputs.
+With an exponential kernel in $m=10$ nearest neighbor Gaussian process for spatially varying model coefficients, we generated 7000 posterior samples after discarding 3000 samples as burn-in.
+For comparison, we applied spatial random forest (SRF) with 100 trees and spatial regression (SPR), as used in Section \ref{sec:comp}, to predict the room prices in the test data.
+Furthermore, we fitted the extreme gradient boosting tree \citep[XGB;][]{chen2016xgboost} with 1000 trees using the R package ``xgboost", where the optimal number of trees was selected via 5-fold cross validation and learning and sub-sampling rates set to $0.01$ and $0.1$, respectively.
+Note that the 11 covariates and two-dimensional location information are used to estimate SRF, SPR, and XGB, as used in the three levels of models in BSPS.

 The left panel in Figure \ref{fig:mansion} reports the spatial plot of $\beta_0(s_i)$, namely, the intercept term of BSPS.
 Since the intercept term captures the variability not captured by the model set, it effectively represents the model set uncertainty.
 Looking at the figure, we can see that the intercept is the largest in absolute value in certain regions.
 Each of these regions has different reasons for why the model set uncertainty is so high, some are due to new development skewing prices, some are due to heterogeneity in popular residential areas, and some are due to changes in disclosure rules.
 While the reason varies, the output of BSPS gives a clear and transparent indication for further inquiry.